 - Magazine (Chamber) – this is where ammunition is stored in the handgun.

 - Grip – this is the point where the hand holds the firearm in a vertical orientation.
-For handguns, this is also the hand that would operate the weapon.
+For handguns, this is also the hand that would operate the firearm.

 - Hammer – this is the place where the initial energy comes from to provide a source of energy to fire ammunition.